ARM-software/edge-iot-arch-guide/README.md

 Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 Contributions are accepted under the same with sign-off under the Developer's Certificate of Origin.
-For more on contributing to Edge IoT Achitecture Design Guide , see [CONTRIBUTING.rst][CONTRIBUTING.rst].
+For more on contributing to Edge IoT Achitecture Design Guide , see [CONTRIBUTING.md][CONTRIBUTING.md].

 A copy of the license is included in the [LICENSE][LICENSE] file.

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)

-[CONTRIBUTING.rst]: ./CONTRIBUTING.rst
+[CONTRIBUTING.md]: ./CONTRIBUTING.md
 [LICENSE]: ./LICENSE

 ## Writers Guide
 All documentation in this repository uses [Markdown][Markdown].

 All files in this project must include the relevant SPDX license identifier tag.
-Generally this means each ``.rst`` file should include the line
+Generally this means each ``.md`` file should include the line

  >..
 SPDX-License-Identifier: CC-BY-SA-4.0